 Situated between these “extremes” there have also been hybrid sources that bridge the gap between high fashion and vernacular:

-- Architects themselves have published collections of their designs — often including plans pirated from better known designers, without appropriate credit.
+- Architects themselves have published collections of their designs — often including plans from other better known designers.
 Knoxville architect George Barber published several volumes of his work, offering both inexpensive plans and a custom design for making alterations.
 Modern Artistic Cottages of 1887 was such a volume.
 But Barber was just one of several architects with a mail-order practice; others include the Pallisers and Morrison Vail.

 - A handful of architects pushed the idea of architecture as a mail-order business by publishing their own monthly magazine.
 Regionally, the best example was Minneapolis architect Walter J. Keith, whose monthly included plans as well as hints to the homebuilder concerning a range of interests, from furnaces to landscaping.
 It was Keith who had provided plans for the Grand Forks home whose NR nomination I was preparing.

 - A third source (which hardly exhausts the topic) was the so-called women’s magazines, House Beautiful, Ladies Home Journal, House & Garden, etc. In the case of the LHJ, for example, the magazine asked architects to provide plans for homes of moderate cost, published them, and then made copies of the plans available for a modest cost.
 This was a mechanism used by both Lawrence Buck and Frank Lloyd Wright in the early years of the 20th century.

 Wright’s “Fireproof House for $5000” received wide distribution through this LHJ program, as did Lawrence Buck with far less notoriety or fanfare.
-It’s Buck’s design for the Charles Reeves house in Oak Park, Illinois that interests me today.
+It is Buck’s design for the Charles Reeves house in Oak Park, Illinois that interests me today.